 For those of you yet to see the film I’ll leave you with a little taster…

 or how about the original Charles Bronson film from 1974…

 Clip may not be representative of the Blu-ray version

-So that’s the Death Wish (2018) Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the Death Wish (2018) blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook.

 Director(s): Eli Roth

 Actor(s): Bruce Willis, Elisabeth Shue, Camila Morrone, Vincent D'Onofrio, Dean Norris, Kimberly Elise